THE GOOD, THE BAD, THE UGLY

 Modal: IT’S COMPLICATED

 Modal is essentially a great alternative to cotton as it is breathable and absorbent, and uses half the amount of water as cotton.
 ‘Lenzing’ modal is the most sustainable choice as they are transparent with their harvesting process - the fibres come from sustainably managed beech plantations in Europe.
 Having said this, modal produced in other countries, in particular Asia, is not sustainably sourced and can use a lot of water and chemicals in the weaving process.
-Our advice is stick to transparent brands so you know the process from start to finish!

 Image credit: Lenzing Modal